-Adventure Science Center is proud to have deep roots in Music City and we are excited to announce that we have officially planted the trees for our 75th Anniversary Arboretum project.
-By carefully adding 14 new native species of trees to our site under the guidance and supervision of Tennessee Valley Archaeological Research (TVAR), we now have more than thirty different species, thereby making us eligible for declaration as a Level 1 arboretum by the Tennessee Urban Forestry Council.
+Adventure Science Center is proud to have deep roots in Music City and we are excited to announce that we will be planting trees for our 75th Anniversary Arboretum project.
+By carefully adding new native species of trees to our site under the guidance and supervision of Tennessee Valley Archaeological Research (TVAR), we will have thirty different species, thereby making us eligible for designation as a Level 1 arboretum by the Tennessee Urban Forestry Council.
 This new arboretum will teach about the importance of trees and also introduce visitors to the story of the historic African-American Bass Street Community that once resided partially on our site.

-The science center plans to host an official unveiling in April of 2022.
-In the meantime, guests are invited to enjoy the trees and learn about their unique features and environmental benefits via educational content that will be available on our website soon.
-Not long after, tree tags will be placed alongside each tree within the arboretum.
-By scanning the QR codes listed on the accompanying tree tags, guests will be directed to the online resource of information about the trees as well as the rich history of St. Cloud Hill.
+The science center plans to host an official unveiling in the fall of 2022.
+In the meantime, guests are invited to enjoy the trees and learn about their unique features and environmental benefits via educational content that is freely accessible by scanning the QR codes listed on the accompanying tree tags.

 We are thankful to Cumberland River Compact and Root Nashville for providing and planting the new trees; their vision to “build a tree canopy for Nashville that creates more equitable, healthy, climate-resilient neighborhoods” is a worthy mission that we are thrilled to support.